javierosorio/ViPAA_1.3_Armed_Actors_Colombia/README.md

 Please cite as:

 Osorio, Javier, Mohamed Mohamed, Viveca Pavon, and Susan Brewer-Osorio.
 (2019).
-"Mapping Violent Presence of Armed Actors in Colombia", \textit{Advances of Cartography and GIScience of the International Cartographic Association}, 1(16):1-9, https://www.adv-cartogr-giscience-int-cartogr-assoc.net/1/16/2019/
+"Mapping Violent Presence of Armed Actors in Colombia", *Advances of Cartography and GIScience of the International Cartographic Association*, 1(16):1-9, https://www.adv-cartogr-giscience-int-cartogr-assoc.net/1/16/2019/

 BibTeX: